goursunderpandey/Flashcard-Generators/README.md

- # Almabetter capston porject - Flashcard Generator
+ # Almabetter capston project - Flashcard Generator
  This is a frontend capston project given by the Almabetter which is Flashcard Generator